atlasxomics/ATX_epigenomics/analysis/epigenomics_tutorial.md

 [Pseudo-bulk
 replicates](https://www.archrproject.com/bookdown/making-pseudo-bulk-replicates.html)
-must be created for our clusters before peak calling can be performed;
+must be created for clusters before peak calling can be performed; they are added to the ArchRProject with the `addGroupCoverages()` function.
+[Peak
+calling](https://www.archrproject.com/bookdown/calling-peaks-w-macs2.html)
-they are added to the ArchRProject with the `addGroupCoverages()` function.
-[Peak calling](https://www.archrproject.com/bookdown/calling-peaks-w-macs2.html) is performed with MACS2; specifically, we have found **MACS2 v-2.2.6** to be compatible with ArchR.
-The function `findMacs2()` can be used to find the path to your MACS2 instillation.
+is performed with MACS2; specifically, we have found **MACS2 v-2.2.6** to be compatible with ArchR.
+The function `findMacs2()` can be used to find the path to your MACS2 instillation; if this command fails, set pathToMacs2 to the *absolute* path of your local macs2 installation.

+If you get an Error in h5checktypeOrOpenLoc error when running addGroupCoverages, you may have to set the threads parameter to 1.

+We have found that `addReproduciblePeakSet` sometimes fails with a error message starting
+`Error in .safelapply(seq_along(outSummitList), function(i) { :`; if
+this occurs, simply restarting the R session (`.rs.restartR()`) and rerunning the command may solve the issue.
+This seems to be a bug in ArchR.

 ```{r}